 The home page is one of the standard pages available in every app's navigation menu, but this article will focus on the other available pages or app pages.
 App pages contain either Practifi record tables or Salesforce features, and we'll explore both in more detail below.

-The above example highlights the Directory page in the Advisor app, and "My Directory" is selected in the table viewer.
+The above example highlights the Directory page in the Advisor app, and "My Key Entities" is selected in the page view selector.
 The teal drop-down menu in the side panel determines what filters are available below it and what records appear to the right in the record table.
 Once the relevant filters have been added, they can be hidden using the orange collapse button on the side panel's edge to focus on the visible records.
-Much like on home page tables, row and mass actions are supported here as well.
+Much like on Home page tables, row and mass actions are supported here as well.

 The Directory is likely to be a part of a regular page rotation: it brings together all the households, organizations and individuals in a user's network into one single place, displaying contact details alongside the free-form Topics assigned to them such as "VIP" or "Malbec fan," and how the firm formally defines their relationship, such as client or prospect.
 To learn more about how to manage these formal and informal ways of classifying households, organizations, and individuals, please review the following article: Managing Households, Organizations & Individuals.